FBI Transform in Gevrey Classes and Anosov Flows

 and the lemma is proved. \end{proof}

-\begin{remark} We will mostly use Lemma \ref{lemma:decay-extension-gevrey} with an $f$ that vanishes to infinite order on $x$.
+\begin{remark} We will mostly use Lemma \ref{lemma:decay-extension-gevrey} with an $f$ that vanishes to infinite order at $x$.
 In that case, we get a control on the size of $f(y)$ for $y$ near $x$.
 However, it will sometimes be useful to have the general result at our disposal.
 Concerning the general result, notice that the constant $C_0$ in \eqref{eq:Taylor_Gevrey} may be chosen arbitrarily large (up to taking $C$ larger).
-Indeed, the terms that we add by taking $C_0$ larger are controlled by the right hand side of \eqref{eq:Taylor_Gevrey}. \end{remark}
+Indeed, the proof of Lemma \ref{lemma:decay-extension-gevrey} gives $C_0 = 4 (nR)^{\frac{1}{s-1}}$, and we can always replace $R$ by a larger number in the proof. \end{remark}

 \begin{remark} Let us explain how Lemma \ref{lemma:decay-extension-gevrey} allows to control the size of an almost analytic extension of a Gevrey function.
 Let $s,K,K',M$ and $R$ be as in Lemma \ref{lemma:aae_Gs_flat}.
 We may assume that $K'$ is convex.
-Then, if $f \in E^{s,R}\p{K}$ is a $\G^s$ function, we know that it admits a $\G^s$ almost analytic extension $\tilde{f} \in E^{s,MR}\p{K'}$.
-Then if $R_1 > MR$, we see that the components of $\bar{\partial} \tilde{f}$ belongs to $E^{s,R_1}\p{K'}$.
+Then, if $f \in \widetilde{E}^{s,R}\p{K}$ is a $\G^s$ function, we know that it admits a $\G^s$ almost analytic extension $\tilde{f} \in \widetilde{E}^{s,MR}\p{K'}$.
+Then if $R_1 > MR$, we see that the components of $\bar{\partial} \tilde{f}$ belongs to $\widetilde{E}^{s,R_1}\p{K'}$.
 By assumption, these components vanish at infinite order on $\R^n$.
 Hence, it follows from Lemma \ref{lemma:decay-extension-gevrey} that there are constants $C > 0$ (that only depends on $K$ and $K'$) and $C_R$ (that may also depend on $R$) such that for $z \in \C^n$ we have

-Here, we used the fact that the norms of the coordinates of $\bar{\partial} \tilde{f}$ in $E^{s,R_1}\p{K'}$ are controlled by $\n{f}_{s,R,K}$.
+Here, we used the fact that the norms of the coordinates of $\bar{\partial} \tilde{f}$ in $\widetilde{E}^{s,R_1}\p{K'}$ are controlled by $\n{f}_{s,R,K}$.

 It will be useful to control also the derivatives of $\bar{\partial} \tilde{f}$.
 In fact, we can improve \eqref{eq:size_d_bar} into a Gevrey estimates.
 Indeed, if $\alpha,\beta \in \N^n$ then the components of $\partial_x^\alpha \partial_y^\beta \bar{\partial} \tilde{f}$ are $\G^s$ (we write $z = x+iy$ for the coordinates in $\C^n$).
 To see so, just notice that for $\alpha',\beta' \in \N^n, j \in \set{1,\dots,n}$ and $z \in K'$ we have ($C > 0$ only depends on $K$ and $K'$ and may vary from one line to another, $C_R$ may also depend on $R$)